StevenVdEeckt/cgalore/README.md

 - `list_of_speakers.txt` lists the speakers represented in the split.

 The experiment directories also contain the memory-set definitions used by rehearsal-based baselines where applicable.

+## Results

+All reported adaptation results are based on single training runs.
+The utterance-level significance tests assess differences in recognition errors, but do not capture variability across independent training runs.